NilPointer-Software/bdfd-wiki/src/bdscript/username.md

 Returns the username of a specific user given its ID.

 ##### Parameters
-- `User ID` : The ID of the user whose username is to get.
+- `User ID` : The user to get the username for.

 #### Example
 ```